How To Prepare Your Media for a Vub

 - How to make sure the two work well together

-1. The Source Media should be a single shot with no black frames.
-One continuous video clip of up to 1,440 frames (approximately 50 seconds).
+1. The Source Media should be a single shot with no black frames - i.e. one continuous video clip of up to 1,440 frames (approximately 50 seconds).
 See more in Supported Media Formats.

 2. Choose a video that has one person in shot.